sineka-mediwave/firstWebsite/README.md

 ## 3. button tag

 Here we learned to use input field with text, password, file. and then sign up! button

+## 4. replicating google

+with google image, input search box and two button center aligned with css